miguelviladev/learning-c-en/3-the-anatomy-of-a-c-program/1-a-simple-example.md

 ### 1. The main() function

-Computer software consists of a group of ordered instructions executed to solve a particular problem.
+Computer software consists of a group of ordered instructions and functions executed to solve a particular problem.
 When it comes to the C language, there is a function called **main()**, and all programs must have it.

 ```c
 1:  main(){